alt-romes/alt-romes.github.io/posts/2024-03-09-calling-haskell-from-swift.md

 code-generation code works, but instead use the API provided by these libraries).

-These top-level foreign interaction facilities, coupled with the build tool also provided by [haskell-swift](https://github.com/alt-romes/haskell-swift), one can easily bootstrap and develop programs mixing Haskell and Swift.
+With these top-level foreign interaction facilities, coupled with the build tool also provided by [haskell-swift](https://github.com/alt-romes/haskell-swift), one can easily bootstrap and develop programs mixing Haskell and Swift.